 One complaint is data.
 It tells you that the conditions for a complaint exist in your organization.
 How you handle the first one sets the pattern for everything that follows — including whether a second one becomes a lawsuit.

-If you have received a complaint and handled it informally, without documentation, without a consistent process, and without independent review, the right move is not to hope it was an isolated incident.
+If you've received a complaint and handled it informally, without documentation, without a consistent process, and without independent review, the right move is not to hope it was an isolated incident.
 The right move is to build the infrastructure that handles the next one properly.

-None of these signs require a full-time HR hire to address.
-They require senior HR expertise applied to your specific situation.
-That is exactly what fractional HR leadership provides: the experience to know what to do, applied at the engagement level your organization actually needs.
+None of them require a full-time HR hire to address.
+They require senior HR expertise applied to your specific situation — the experience to know what to do, at the engagement level your organization actually needs.

-If any of these five signs describe where your company is, the conversation is worth having now — before the situation that makes it urgent.
+If any of these describe where you are, the time to act is before the situation that makes it urgent.